kvb2univpitt/i2b2-saml-demo/i2b2-data-saml-demo/sqlserver/README.md

 ### Add Additional Web Client User Accounts

-The databause currently has the following user account for logging into the web client:
+The database currently has the following user account for logging into the web client:

 | Username              | Password | Type  |
 |-----------------------|----------|-------|